AliciaDurrer/DM_Inpainting/README.md

 # Diffusion Models for Inpainting

-Repository containing the code for all explored and extended methods used in the paper "Healthy Brain Tissue Inpainting using Denoising Diffusion Models".
+Repository containing the code for all explored and extended methods used in the paper "Denoising Diffusion Models for 3D Healthy Brain Tissue Inpainting".
+The paper is available at https://arxiv.org/abs/2403.14499.

 General overview over training and sampling procedure: